Ahmed-Saayed/Find-And-Lost/README.md

 # Find-And-Lost

 <h3>🎯This project Api is a Find-And-Lost  System API built using ASP.NET Core.
 The API provides endpoints to manage various entities such as Users,Lost and Find Phones, Lost and Find Personal Cards.
-It also includes JWT authentication for user registration and login.</h3>
+It also includes JWT authentication for user registration and login with Rule-Based authorization.</h3>

 <hr>